AI Policy Guide

 The following sections discuss the various elements of the AI triad and the way AI works.
 First, several basic terms and concepts are as follows:

 • Algorithm.
 “A logical sequence of steps to solve a problem or accomplish a task.”
-Although this term sounds like technical jargon, algorithms are everywhere.
-For instance, Grandma’s pot roast recipe is a type of algorithm, a list of steps that, if followed, can produce the delicious Sunday dinner.
+Although this term sounds to some like technical jargon, algorithms are everywhere.
+For instance, Grandma’s pot roast recipe is a type of algorithm: a list of steps that, if followed, can produce the delicious Sunday dinner.
 In computer science, this term is more specific, referring to the list of instructions, or code, that a computer follows.
-The essence is still the same; the computer follows lines of code to perform its tasks just as one might follow a recipe.
-The term is often used interchangeably with computer program and software
+The essence is still the same; the computer follows lines of code to perform its tasks just like one might follow a recipe.
+The term is often used interchangeably with computer program and software.

-Although this study defines algorithm in its most general sense, in the context of AI, algorithm is often used as shorthand to refer more specifically to machine learning algorithms, the processes that a computer follows to create artificially intelligent software.
+Although this guide defines algorithm in its most general sense, in the context of AI, “algorithm” is often used as shorthand to refer more specifically to machine learning algorithms,the processes that a computer follows to create artificially intelligent software.

 • Model.
-Unlike the machine learning algorithm, the model is the software configuration that, once fed new data, can produce inferences, make predictions, and make decisions.
-The model is the inference algorithm, which is iteratively refined through machine learning, and thus continuously updates its configuration after processing new data.
-When one runs an AI system, one is running the model.
+Unlike the more general term “algorithm,” the model is the software configuration that, once fed input data, can produce output inferences, predictions, and decisions.
+The model is the end result, which is the inference software created from the iterative refinement of machine learning or engineering.
+When one trains an AI system, one is training the model; when one runs an AI system, one is running the model.

 • Machine learning.
 Most AI systems today are the result of a process called machine learning.
-Machine learning is a method for iteratively refining the process a model uses to form inferences by feeding it stored or real-time data.
+Machine learning is a method for iteratively refining the process a model uses to form inferences by feeding the model stored or real-time data.
 This learning process is called training and is a necessary step to build artificially intelligent systems.
-In the Algorithms section, the way this process works is explained in greater detail.
+In the “Algorithms” section, this process is explained in greater detail.

 Just want the basics?
 Stop here.